 Of course I appreciate that as our children grow older they will not always follow our lead quite so immediately or dramatically; influencing them will become more and more challenging.
 But I do wonder if perhaps this hasn’t demonstrated an important lesson:

-The best thing we can do is simply to follow our instincts and to love our children.
-Sometimes that is enough.
+The best thing we can do is simply follow our instincts and love our children; sometimes that’s enough.